-Q: Who will read the Layman's Summary?
+Q: Who will read the Summary for a general audience?

-A: The Layman's Summary may be shared with various audiences including, but not limited for the Prevent Cancer Foundation Board members, Scientific Review Panel members, donors, and the general public.
+A: The Summary for a general audience may be shared with various audiences including, but not limited to the Prevent Cancer Foundation Board members, Scientific Review Panel members, donors, and the general public.